whiskyechobravo/kerko/docs/upgrading.md

 ### Custom applications

-If you have a custom application, the following changes will need to be applied:
+The following changes are relevant if you have a custom application:

-- Kerko requires the application to initialize its plugin system, even if you do not plan to use plugins.
-Insert the following code in your application factory after `app` is the `Flask` object:
+- If you wish to enable Kerko's plugin system, insert the following code in your application factory, where `app` is the `Flask` object:

     ```python
-    from kerko.hooks import create_plugin_manager
+    from kerko.hooks import PluginManager

-    # Initialize the plugin system.
+    # Initialize and register the plugin manager extension.
-    app.plugin_manager = create_plugin_manager()
+    plugin_manager = PluginManager()

-    ... # app configuration and initialization code.

-    # Call init_app hook implementations in plugins.
-    app.plugin_manager.hook.init_app(app=app)
+    plugin_manager.init_app(app)
     ```

 - Refer to the [changelog](changelog.md) for API changes that may affect your